BARTENDER TRICKS YOU NEED TO KNOW

 Adding a small amount of saline can make a world of difference to your drinks.
 Saline is a salt and water solution in a 1:10 ratio.
 Add a few drops to each serve by using an ex bitters bottle or eye dropper.
 It caught my eye the first time I read about it and didn't make much sense, but when I tried the same cocktail with few drops of saline and without, I noticed the difference straight away!

-I hope these tips and tricks will help you in all your future endeavors behind the bar.
+I hope these bar tips and tricks will help you in all your future endeavors as a bartender.
 The end result should be better and more consistent drinks, fewer mistakes and faster service, hopefully leading to more happy guests - the ultimate goal of the hospitality business!

 Join in the conversation and Tweet us at @diageobarac, share your photos on Instagram @diageobarac or post on our Facebook page.
 We’d love to hear from you.